-arephysical , and the two bytes had the same logical value, just different representations on the wire. that are integerslogical the
+The logical values of these two 4-bit wide fields are identical because both are the middle 4 bits of their respective physical byte, and the two bytes had the same logical value, just different representations on the wire.

+The Number Model

+In the number model, the data is a sequence of byte values that are integers.
+The bits can only be referred to unambiguously by their place value.
+The 27 bit is always the bit with that logical numeric significance.
+Whether the 27 bit is bit position 1 or bit position 8 depends on the bit order used to interpret the data.

+Consider two bytes in a byte stream.
+Both have logical value 0xE2, or 0b11100010.

 Assume we interpret the first byte with bit order most-significant-bit first, and the second byte with bit order least-significant-bit first.